chetan51/chetansurpur/source/drafts/biphasic-sleep-experiment.md

 The nap felt great.
 It went by quickly, and I felt fully energized about 30 minutes after waking up from it.

 Unfortunately I lost track of time and am sleeping 30 minutes late tonight.
 Can't let that keep happening.

+### Day 2 (Sep.
+20, 2015 - Sunday)

+* Sleep (core): **1:30 AM - 7:30 AM (6 hours) (+15 min snooze)**
+  * Quality: **Medium**
+* Sleep (nap):
+  * Quality:
+* Alertness:
+* Energy:
+* Eye moisture:

+It was exceedingly difficult to wake up this morning.
+I could barely keep my eyes open.
+I stayed in bed for 1.5 hours on my phone, partly because it was hard to get out of bed, and partly because it's Sunday.
+Even after 2 hours, I'm still feeling sleepy.
+I also didn't get great sleep last night, because I kept waking up for some reason.
+Maybe it was too hot in my room.